 You are a Buyer.
 Buyers are given an opportunity to purchase units of a fictitious commodity from Sellers in the market, by accepting Offers posted by Sellers.

 A tax per unit is collected from the Buyers in the market.
-The amount of the unit tax will be reported at the beginning of the first trading period.
+The amount of the unit tax is $12.00.

 There will be several Buyers and several Sellers in the market.